kvenkman/nasa-omni-script/README.md

 ### Dependencies:

-This code depends on the `wget` and `netCDF4` python libraries to work properly.
-Pip install them from the terminal if missing:
+This code depends on the `numpy`, `wget` and `netCDF4` python libraries to work properly.
+Pip install the latter two from the terminal if missing:

 ```
 > pip install wget
 > pip install netCDF4
 ```
+`numpy` should either have shipped with your Linux distro, else may be best installed using a binary package.
+Refer to https://scipy.org/install.html

 ### Function call:
 ```